noyqdave/accounting-ledger-service/docs/idempotency-implementation.md

 ## Overview

-Currently, the transaction creation endpoint is **not idempotent**.
-If a client retries a request (e.g., due to network timeout), it will create duplicate transactions.
-This document outlines what needs to be implemented to add idempotency support.
+The transaction creation endpoint **supports idempotency** through the `Idempotency-Key` header.
+This allows clients to safely retry requests without creating duplicate transactions.
+This document describes the implementation and how it works.

 ## What is Idempotency?